• Skip to primary navigation

 Serving the Soup

-Split pea soup in a bowl on the table with a spoon in the center.
+The recipe is in a bowl with a spoon in the center.

 Vegan split pea soup is hearty, but adding more vegetables makes it more nutritious.